kundansingh86/Creta/README.md

 - Required minimum dependency i.e. only PHP >=5.3.0.
 - Prevent from SQL Injections.
 - Where conditions in hierarchy with AND and OR operators.
+- Order by clause with ascending and descending.
+- Limit and offset.

 ## Installation (with [Composer](https://getcomposer.org))